ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Why Ladiks should Read Newspa­
+pers.
+It is a great mistake in female ed­
+ucation to keep a young lady&#x27;s time and
+attention devoted only to the fashionable
+literature of the day.
+If you would qual­
+ify her for conversation, you must give
+her something to talk about give her ed­
+ucation with tin&#x27;s actual world and its
+transpiringevents.
+Urge her to read news­
+papers and be familiar with the present
+character and improvements of our race.
 History is of some importance; but the
 past world is dead, and we have nothing
 to do with it.
 Our thoughts and our con­